ryanafolk/target_capture_paper/README.md

 This directory contains six shell scripts representing the Kraken and Braken scripts used to generate biom files.
 These are numbered and should be run in order.

 ## functional_annotation
 This directory contains scripts for the functional locus recovery analysis.
+The seven scripts should be executed in the numbered order.

 ## baits
 Bait design files. `Combined-masked-clust100_used.fas` contains the baits that were synthesized for ITS and symbiosis islands. `centroids_largesubunit.0.9id_0.9cov.fasta`, `centroids_5.8S.0.9id_0.9cov.fasta`, and `centroids_smallsubunit.0.9id_0.9cov.fasta` are the references from which ITS probes were synthesized, according to the strategy describe in the paper; it is recommended to use UNITE as an assembly reference and not this file. `symbiosis_islands.fasta` is the reference from which symbiosis island probes were synthesized, and may be used as an assembly reference.